Skip to main content

 The afternoon half of the bootcamp was about going through the financial concepts that are needed to run a business - starting out with the pricing model, which describes how products should be valued.
 While there is no universal answer as to which pricing model should each business go for - as we all know, customer value proposition usually leads to the best results and competition-based pricing leads to wars most of the time!

-To save the insanity of having to hard graft the basic concepts of a profit and loss account in this post, here is a diagram of the relationship between the profit and loss account and the survival of a business (both in the customer relationship sense and in the financial sense), as Sunil broke down the following section quite nicely here:
+To save the insanity of having to hard graft the basic concepts of a profit and loss account in this post, here is a diagram of the relationship between the profit and loss account and the survival of a business (both in the customer relationship sense and in the financial sense), as described quite nicely here:

 From here, I managed to put together a basic shell of what a profit and loss account looks like, with the columns describing months in a monthly forecast for the first year of a business (for workshop documenting purposes, a scenario-based profit and loss example will appear under the write-up for Day 7).